-HOME EXOTIC ANIMAL EDUCATION CENTRE OUTREACH EDUCATION PROGRAM HOW TO BOOK COMMUNITY PROJECT VOLUNTEER CONTACT
+HOME EXOTIC ANIMAL EDUCATION CENTRE OUTREACH EDUCATION PROGRAM COMMUNITY PROJECTS MEMBERSHIPS VOLUNTEER CONTACT

-Exo Teach was established as a self-funded non-profit organisation in April 2013 by three friends who first met while studying animal management courses at Reaseheath College.
-With strong animal management backgrounds and after previously working at zoological collections the team got together to create an organisation that could help combat some of the severe problems surrounding exotic animal welfare in their local area.
+EXO TEACH was established as a self-funded non-profit organisation in April 2013 by three friends who first met while studying animal management courses at Reaseheath College.
+With strong animal management backgrounds and after previously working at zoological collections the team got together to create an organisation that could help combat some of the problems surrounding exotic animal welfare in their local area.

 Animal keepers are also on call 24/7 to attend exotic animal rescue and abuse situations.
 This free service is used to removed and re-homed unwanted exotic animals from private keepers and public locations.
-Exo Teach have also taken surplus animals from organisations such as the RSPCA and local zoos.
-All rescued animals will stay within the organisation with any veterinary treatment being administered by our local exotic animal specialist vet.
+EXO TEACH have also taken surplus animals from organisations such as the RSPCA and local zoos.
+All rescued animals stay within the organisation with veterinary treatment being administered by our exotic animal vet.